ShadowNode/shadownode.github.io/content/join/prism.md

 ### Updating Per-Instance Settings
 In the example below we'll be updating the memory for a pack instance, however, you can also update your Java Version as well as add Java Arguments to make the pack run more efficiently.
-1. By default, Prism will use the amount of memory that you want to right-click on an instance and select "Edit" on the popup menu to be able to change this value.
+1. By default, Prism will use the amount of memory that you set as a default.
+You will want to right-click on an instance and select "Edit" on the popup menu to be able to change this value.
    ![Prism Edit Pack Menu](/assets/images/launchers/prism/prism_editpack_step_1.png)
 2. Click settings on the new window that opens.
 By default, it will show a log of the Minecraft instance from every time you have started it.
    ![Prism Edit Pack Screen](/assets/images/launchers/prism/prism_editpack_step_2.png)